gatsbyjs/gatsby/docs/docs/contributor-swag.md

 ### Details about free swag

 - We will send one item from our swag store to each Gatsby contributor.
-- Not all items are eligible due to high cost to create the swag, but we’ll make it clear when that's the case.
+- Not all items are eligible due to high cost to create the swag.
+We’ll make it clear which items are not eligible.
 - There’s a limit of one free swag item per contributor.
 - Shipping is free worldwide.